 Actions inspired by good intentions can have hilarious consequences, especially where children are concerned.

-Several years ago, my son joined me on a shopping expedition for an ugly sweater for a party of the same name I was attending before Christmas
+Several years ago, my son joined me on a shopping expedition for an ugly sweater for a party by the same name that I was attending before Christmas

 This lady’s clothing store, which was shuttering its doors at the end of the month, was my last hope after unsuccessfully perusing the racks of clothing at so many other stores.

 As I examined the assortment of tacky tops, I was not paying attention to my son.
 Fortunately, Joseph had the common sense not to leave the small store sandwiched among others in a strip mall without me.

 He returned to my side after a short absence and I settled upon an ugly shirt.
 After I purchased the top, we stepped out into the crisp, cold evening air.
 We had only walked a few steps when my son announced a remarkable discovery.

 “Mom!
 Look!
 A beautiful ring just for you!”

 I turned to see him stooping down to pick it up.
 When he presented the “ruby” ring to me in his little hand, I was torn.
 My gut told me he had slipped the ring into his pocket — and I was correct.